Topics: Crime, True crime, US News

 Advert

-They also shared daughters, Bella, 4, and three-year-old Celeste (Cece).
-They were killed on the same day as their mom on August 18, 2023.
+When Watts killed his wife Shanann, who was carrying their third child – a little boy they were going to name Nico.
+They also shared daughters, Bella, four, and three-year-old Celeste (Cece), who were killed on the same day as their mom on August 18, 2023.

 Three months later, Watts pleaded guilty to murdering them after initially denying having any knowledge about their whereabouts.

-He went on to be sentenced to life imprisonment without the possibility of parole.
-Watts managed to avoid the death penalty as part of his plea.
+He went on to be sentenced to life imprisonment without the possibility of parol, while managing to avoid the death penalty as part of his plea.

-In his letters to Cadle, he shared details of how he murdered his young children.
+In his letters to Cadle, he shared the shocking details of how he murdered his young children.

 He wrote: "August 13, morning of, I went to the girls' room first, before Shanann and I had our argument.
 I went to Bella's room, then Cece's room and used a pillow from their bed [to kill them].